Don't Escape: 4 Days to Survive

-Don't Escape: 4 Days to Survive is a 2019 point and click survival video game set in a post-apocalypse scenario, developed by Polish indie developer Mateusz Sokalszczuk (also known by his online handle Scriptwelder) and published by Armor Games.
+Don't Escape: 4 Days to Survive is a 2019 point-and-click adventure survival video game set in a post-apocalypse scenario, developed by Polish indie developer Mateusz Sokalszczuk (also known by his online handle scriptwelder) and published by Armor Games.
 The game uses a pixel art style, and received positive reviews from critics.
 The game was originally titled Don't Escape: 4 Days in a Wasteland, but it was renamed due to a potential trademark issue with inXile Entertainment's Wasteland series.

 Gameplay

 The game revolves around surviving a series of disasters that are thrown at the player character, a man named David, as well as a group of allies, named Catherine, Cody and Barry.
-The end goal is reaching a rocket ship and escaping the Earth, which is on the verge of destruction as a result of the moon breaking into pieces and crashing down to Earth due to a disastrous attempted mining operation.
+The end goal is reaching a rocket ship and escaping the Earth, which is on the verge of destruction as a result of the Moon breaking into pieces and crashing down to Earth due to a disastrous attempted mining operation.
 The game has multiple endings.